zetavg/chromium-website/site/blink/launching-features/index.md

 Note that if your plan for shipping involves a gradual ramp-up on Stable channel, this is not considered experimentation, and instead follows the usual Intent to Ship process.

-An initial origin trial for a feature may only run for *6 milestones of Chromium*.
+An initial origin trial or experiment for a feature may only run for *6 milestones of Chromium*.
 Each request to extend beyond that limit may only be for *3 milestones* at a time, and will not be approved unless substantial progress is demonstrated in all of these areas:
 * Draft spec (early draft is ok, but must be spec-like and associated with the appropriate standardization venue, or WICG)
 * TAG review (see [exceptions](/blink/guidelines/api-owners/process-exceptions/))